The Hobbit: An Unexpected Journey is a

 How to Seduce a Virgin is a 1974 France erotic drama by Jesús Franco.
 With Alice Arno, Robert Woods and Howard Vernon.

-feeds his wife's sick fantasies, aware that she is his meal ticket to a life of luxury.
+husband, Charles, feeds his wife's sick fantasies, aware that she is his meal ticket to a life of luxury.
 He announces that he has a new game for her - they will befriend and seduce the young and virginal daughter of a rich neighbor.
-But things do not go exactly as
+But things do not go

 From cult director Jess Franco.
 His most outrageous film.